seattlerb/hoe/README.md

 > "Ultimately, the manifest represents professionalism of the
      deployment process – making sure you know what you think you are releasing.
-Auto-generating the manifest should be avoided – and this comes from a man who loves to generate things." -- dr nic
+Auto-generating the manifest should be avoided – and this comes from a man who loves to generate things." -- Dr. Nic

 ### VERSION